charlesribeiro/ngrx-sandbox/README.md

 ## What is NgRx about?

+Redux is Javascript library that allows you to keep data about an application in a javascript object called store.
+NgRx allows you to use those Redux features in an Angular app coupled with RxJs.

 According to [NgRx docs](https://ngrx.io/docs#what-is-ngrx)

 > NgRx is a framework for building reactive applications in Angular.
 NgRx provides libraries for: